The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Introduction

 Figure \ref{fig:Cloud Assisted IoT} introduces the icons we will use in the rest of this paper for Cloud, IoT, CAIoT and IoTBC.
 In this figure, overlapping parallelograms represent technologies on top of each other.
 As seen in the figure, the dichotomy of Cloud and IoT leads to two emerging technologies, namely CAIoT and IoTBC.
 CAIoT deploys IoT on top of Cloud, while in IoTBC, Cloud services are provided leveraging IoT capabilities.

 The dichotomy of Figure \ref{fig:Cloud Assisted IoT} needs to be studied form both sides; CAIoT and IoTBC, each of which brings about a variety of challenges, issues and considerations.
 A comprehensive survey on each of the technologies can pave the way for further research.
 In this survey, we study CAIoT from a security point of view.
 The adoption of security controls by CAIoT gives raise to SCAIoT.
-The notion of SCAIoT is demonstrated in Figure \ref{fig:Secure Cloud Assisted IoT}.

-Figure \ref{fig:Secure Cloud Assisted IoT} introduces the icon we will use in the rest of this study to represent SCAIoT.
+The notion of SCAIoT is demonstrated in Figure \ref{fig:Secure Cloud Assisted IoT}. (introduced icons will be used in the rest of this study to represent SCAIoT)

 We present a survey on the literature of SCAIoT.
 We identify existing approaches towards the design of SCAIoT.
 We highlight security challenges faced by each approach.
 Moreover, we study the security controls used to address the challenges.
 We establish a layered architecture for SCAIoT, which reflects all the identified approaches.
 Furthermore, we develop a future roadmap for SCAIoT with a focus on the role of AI in the present and the future of this technology.